PavanRangani/docs/docs/prd/tasks/task-count-widget.md

 When any particular count is zero, it will show 0 in widget.
 When all counts are zero, it will show 0 for all three counts.

-Overdue counts show in red colour.

 On click of this widget, it navigates user to the `My tasks` page.

 ## UI Notes

-Overdue count is shown in Orange colour.
+Overdue count is shown in red colour.
 While other counts are shown in white colour

-## Mockups
+Mockups //TODO